Jo-Blade/kbjoy/README.md

 recv: list-end
 ```

-the keyword "skipped" means the message was send before kbjoy-connect was running
+the keyword "skipped" means the message was sent before kbjoy-connect was running

 # config file
 you can edit the mapping of your virtual gamepad using a mapping file.